-Many countries including the European Schengen Area (all of continental Europe and Ireland, excluding the United Kingdom), permit U.S. citizens a maximum stay of 90 days within a 180-day period.
+Many countries in Europe (most of continental Europe and Ireland, excluding the United Kingdom), permit U.S. citizens a visa-free maximum stay of 90 days within a 180-day period.
 This affects Furman students who plan to participate in a European or same-country MayX or independent travel immediately prior to or after their study away program.
-For more information about the regulation, please see the State Department's website.
+You are responsible for complying with this law and ensuring your travel plans (personal and academic) do not break any rules.

 Students who are enrolled in study away programs lasting for more than 90 days will be required to apply for a student visa for that country.
-This will allow the students to stay in the sponsoring-country for the duration of their program, plus an additional 90 days as a visitor.
+This will allow the students to stay in the sponsoring-country for the duration of their program.
 Students participating in Study Away programs that last less than 90 days are not eligible for a student visa and must not exceed the 90-day stay.
-Students without a visa who wish to extend their travels should consider traveling to an area outside of the country's zone (i.e. traveling to the United Kingdom which is outside of the Schengen zone).
+Students without a visa who wish to extend their travels should consider traveling to an area outside of the country's zone (.

 Students should understand the visa regulations when considering abroad opportunities, especially if you are seeking to study for two consecutive semesters/terms.
 The visa process can only begin 90 days before your departure date and it can take on average 6-8 weeks to schedule an appointment and receive a visa.
 To receive a visa, students often must handover their passports, meaning that travel outside of the United States is impossible during this time until you have received your passport and visa.
-Students can only apply for a visa within their states where they have a valid student ID or residency card (i.e. Driver's License).
-Students cannot apply for their visa in a different country if they do not have permanent residence.
+Students can only apply for a visa within their states where they have a valid student ID or Driver's License.
+Students cannot apply for their visa in a different country if they do not have permanent residency.
 Students residing in the United States without legal permanent residence (LPR) must obtain advanced parole from USCIS before the program (this policy excludes F-1 students).
 It can take 3-5 months to receive an advance parole.
-For more information, please contact your immigration lawyer.
+For more information, please contact your immigration law-yer.